 Robotic Part Handling

-Laszeray manufactures a wide range of custom injection molded components from nearly any type of engineered plastic resin.
+Laszeray manufactures a wide range of custom plastic injection molded components from nearly any type of engineered resin plastics.
 Our custom plastic injection molding equipment is capable of processing more than 250 different materials.
-Our facility and staff can handle any job, from low-volume short runs to high-volume runs of consumer products that number in the millions of units.
+As a top company, our facility and staff can handle any job, from low-volume short runs to high-volume runs of consumer products that number in the millions of units.
 Laszeray’s precision systems can create plastic parts in a broad spectrum of sizes and degrees of complexity.
 We have expertise in manufacturing appearance parts and molding of Eastman Tritan™ co-polyester.
 We’re one of the most versatile custom plastic parts manufacturers active today.

 Our highly automated plastic molding manufacturing equipment utilizes robotic part handling, trimming, and pad printing to ensure quality and consistency.
 Secondary operations that include ultrasonic or spin welding, labeling, and kitting are added value services we offer to our customers.

 We focus on client relationships and quality production.
 Our state-of-the-art manufacturing facility houses not only precision injection molding presses, but also an in-house tool shop for production and ongoing maintenance of molds.
 We have a fully staffed engineering team to conceive and produce top-quality designs, manufacturing capabilities to develop OEM product, and warehouse storage space to maintain customer inventory.